-We often hear the word poplin to talk about fabric... but do you know what lies behind this term?
+We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 That's what I invite you to discover in this article.
 Let's go!